skimrey/Spellbook/README.md

 Requires Autohotkey which is a free program for scripting Windows automation (keystrokes, mouse movements, etc) https://www.autohotkey.com/ Simply download autohotkey and then launch Spellbook.ahk which is available here.

-- Please note some keyboards will not completely work based on their matrix.
+- Please note some keyboards will not completely work based on their matrix (certain keyboards only register a few keys at a time).
 Mechanical keyboards are recommended, but my laptop keyboard works surprisingly well (not perfectly) so YMMV

 This is a dictionary I built for myself to work faster and with less fatigue as a transcriptionist.
 It has many full spellings, common abbreviations, and shortcuts for common words.
 I found stenography fascinating, but thought that the phonetic spelling concept and new keyboard were actually taking me longer to learn than generating my own spellings for a layout that was intuitive to me.
 There is also the massive benefit of being able to casually type single letters and chords interchangeably much more easily than with a stenographic keyboard, allowing for a smoother learning curve and simple compensation for library holes.
 Please use it and build on it if it makes any sense to you or build your own!